$q$-state Potts ice: Abstract

 \section{Abstract}

-Classical and quantum spin ice models are amongst the most popular settings for the study of spin liquid physics. $N-$state Potts ice models have been constructed that generalize spin ice, hosting multiple emergent $\text{U}(1)$ gauge fields and excitations charged under non-trivial combinations of these fields.
-We present a general treatment of classical $N-$state Potts ices relating their properties to the $\mathfrak{su}(N)$ Lie algebras, and demonstrate how the properties of charged excitations in the classical model can be related to this symmetry group.
-We also introduce quantum generalizations of the Potts Ice models, and demonstrate how charge flavor changing interactions unique to $N>2$ models dominate their low energy physics.
-We further show how symmetries inherited from the $\mathfrak{su}(N)$ can lead to flux vacuum frustration, greatly modifying the dynamical properties of charged excitations.
+Classical and quantum spin ice arguably provide the simplest route towards spin liquids and their emergent gauge fields. $q-$state Potts ice models have been constructed that generalize spin ice, hosting multiple emergent $\text{U}(1)$ gauge fields and excitations charged under non-trivial combinations of these fields.
+We present a general treatment of classical $q-$state Potts ices relating their properties to the $\mathfrak{su}(q)$ Lie algebras, and demonstrate how the properties of charged excitations in the classical model can be related to this symmetry group.
+We also introduce quantum generalizations of the Potts ice models, and demonstrate how charge flavor changing interactions unique to $q>2$ models dominate their low energy physics.
+We further show how symmetries inherited from the $\mathfrak{su}(q)$ can lead to flux vacuum frustration, greatly modifying the dynamical properties of charged excitations.

 The field theories that arise as long-wavelength, low-energy descriptions of condensed matter systems, whether classical or quantum, often offer much greater variety than those that are {\it experimentally} relevant in the high-energy setting.
 The loosening of the straitjacket of Poincar\'e invariance means that models originally devised as special limits or conceptual toy models in the latter context can acquire a new significance in the former, as a means to understand distinct phases of matter.
 Perhaps the best known cases involve the Landau paradigm of symmetry-breaking: for example, liquid crystals and quantum magnets exemplify a far wider array of broken symmetries than the relatively austere set relevant to the Standard Model.